Deploy Local WEKA Home on K8s

 Overview

-The Local WEKA Home (LWH) deployment provides an on-premises observability and monitoring solution for WEKA clusters, designed for organizations that prefer to operate within their own infrastructure instead of relying on the WEKA-hosted cloud service.
-By running on a Kubernetes (K8s) cluster, this deployment model offers enhanced scalability, resilience, and control over system resources and data.
+The LWH deployment provides an on-premises observability and monitoring solution for WEKA clusters.
+Organizations use this model to operate within their own infrastructure instead of relying on the WEKA-hosted cloud service.
+Running on a K8s cluster offers enhanced scalability, resilience, and control over system resources and data.

-Deploying LWH on K8s enables support for scale-out environments and large cluster configurations, unlike the lightweight k3s-based packages that are optimized for single-server or minimal setups.
-This architecture leverages Kubernetes' orchestration capabilities for high availability, automated recovery, and simplified lifecycle management of the LWH components.
+Deploying LWH on K8s supports scale-out environments and large cluster configurations.
+This architecture leverages Kubernetes orchestration capabilities for high availability, automated recovery, and simplified lifecycle management of the LWH components.

-The deployment is packaged and managed through a Helm Chart, ensuring a consistent, reproducible, and upgradeable installation process.
+The deployment is managed through a configuration file to ensure a consistent, reproducible, and upgradeable installation process.

 Solution architecture

-The diagram below illustrates the overall solution architecture and how the core components interact within the Kubernetes (K8s) environment.
+The following diagram illustrates the solution architecture and the interaction between core components within the K8s environment:

 Architecture components